-2127/2128 ENGLISH 12A / 12B Gr 12 0.5/0.5 credit
+2127/2128 ENGLISH 12A / 12B

 Prerequisite/Recommendation: Only students who applied and received acceptance during junior year may register for this class.

 This Medical Academy English course meets the English Content Standards in reading, writing, speaking, and listening in addition to meeting the online learning requirements for the Michigan Merit Curriculum.
 Students will develop critical reading, writing, research, and analytical skills.
 This course includes tests, quizzes, writing assignments, individualized vocabulary and grammar study, discussion boards, projects, and debates, all delivered in an online format.
 This course's content is rigorous and requires highly motivated, organized students who are able and willing to work independently.
 This course is the REQUIRED companion English Course for Medical Careers 2A/2B BC students.